ScalaWilliam/git-work/README.md

  for, whereas badly documented ones will have difficulty.

 Initially the system will not be immediately open to new **Clients** to ensure the right workflow is built up.
- I'm open to very good incremental technical managers/architects who could become beta-testers and potentially full fledged partners in this system.
+ We're open to very good incremental technical managers/architects who could become beta-testers and potentially full fledged partners in this system.
 Once the essential bits are complete, Git Work should be finished and only small improvements necessary.
-It should be possible to build new systems on top of Git Work but I cannot see a clear path for it yet.
-Definitely I see potential for customising user validation and payment methods for example, as currently only PayPal would be supported for simplicity.
+It should be possible to build new systems on top of Git Work but we cannot see a clear path for it yet.
+Definitely we see potential for customising user validation and payment methods for example, as currently only PayPal would be supported for simplicity.

 The system is open to **Workers**.

 See the <a href="https://github.com/ScalaWilliam/git-work/wiki/USP">USP Wiki page</a> to have a look at the competition and some philosophy.

-# User Interface
+# User Command Interface

 Git Work is used via the [GitHub Issues](https://help.github.com/articles/github-glossary/#issue) **comments**.